 There are many different kinds of shoes that you can buy.
-Some people like to wear sneakers, some like running shoes, and others prefer cross trainers or tennis shoes.
-The type of shoe that you choose to wear will depend on your activity level and what kind of surface your feet want to be in contact with.
+Some people wear sneakers, some like running shoes, and others prefer cross trainers or tennis shoes.
+The type of shoe you choose will depend on your activity level and what kind of surface your feet want to be in contact with.
 In this blog post we'll be discussing the pros and cons for these four types of footwear so you can find out which one is right for you!

 Running Shoes, Trainers, and Tennis Shoes Are Not The Same